chrocusses/byndyusoft/README.md

 # Find sum of 2 min numbers

-Use 3 modules to find sum of 2 min numbers from input
+Write a numbers separated by "," and click on the button.
+The result will be the sum of 2 minimum numbers.